thybag/PJAX-Standalone/readme.md

 ### Usage Instructions

-To add pjax to your page, you will need to include the pjax-standalone.js script in to the head of your document.
+To use pjax on your page you will need to include the pjax-standalone.js script in to the head of the page.
+Alternatly, if the assets for your site are built (using a tool like grunt) pjax standalone can also be installed using bower `bower install pjax-standalone`.

 Once done, PJAX can be setup in 3 ways.